 But that’s the reality for this crew.
 They fight.
 A LOT.
 But the best part is, they always make up—sometimes with our prodding, but other times on their own.
 And on rare occasion, I might even find a sweet apology letter in one of their rooms that another wrote in the hopes of having a friend to play with again.
 And then my heart melts into a puddle and I cling to that moment with everything I have, knowing that within the hour, I’ll probably hear a thud and “You’re a butt!
 I’m telling Mom!” again.

 I’m not going to lie—it’s effing exhausting and really defeating.
-By the end of August, I’m pretty regularly sending them outside to work out their disagreements in the yard or driveway, because I just can’t listen to it anymore.
+I pretty regularly send them outside to work out their disagreements in the yard or driveway, because I just can’t listen to it anymore.
 (And I wanted to share the love with my neighbors.
 You’re welcome!)

 Yes, I do intervene on occasion.
 If it’s been constant, and I just think they all need a break from each other, I step in.
 If I cannot hear one more shriek or cry or whine or stomping of a foot, I send them all to their rooms to cool off.
 Or, of course, if they’re really about to hurt each other, I get in the middle because dental bills are expensive.